EDBCREPO/GameDB/README.md

 # GameDB

 GameDB is a lightweight and efficient, real-time game server backend designed for multiplayer applications.
-Built on the nodepp framework, it provides a solid foundation for managing player sessions, game lobbies, and server-side interactions via WebSockets.
+Built on the nodepp framework, it provides a solid foundation for managing player sessions, game lobbies, and server-side interactions via WebSockets + Apify.

 ## Key Features